tudat-team/tudat-space/docs/source/user-guide/state-propagation/environment-setup/frames-in-environment.rst

 ..
   This update
-  step ensures that each Body object (see :class:`~tudatpy.numerical_simulation.environment.Body`) has all time/state dependent properties updated before any calculations of the state derivative are performed.
+  step ensures that each Body object (see :class:`~tudatpy.dynamics.environment.Body`) has all time/state dependent properties updated before any calculations of the state derivative are performed.
 Once this update step is performed, each body relevant for the simulation will have their current translational state computed and set.

-Even when propagating the dynamics using a non-Cartesian propagator, for instance Keplerian elements, (see :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.TranslationalPropagatorType` for full list of options), the translational state of a body is *always* set as its Cartesian state, with any relevant element conversions performed automatically.
+Even when propagating the dynamics using a non-Cartesian propagator, for instance Keplerian elements, (see :class:`~tudatpy.dynamics.propagation_setup.propagator.TranslationalPropagatorType` for full list of options), the translational state of a body is *always* set as its Cartesian state, with any relevant element conversions performed automatically.
 The Cartesian state may extracted from one of two places when the body is updated:

 *  **State vector**: if the translational state of body :math:`A` is among the states that is numerically propagated, these elements will be extracted from the full state, and any relevant frame and elements conversions performed to define the current state of the body :math:`A`
-*  **Ephemeris of a body**: if the translational state of a body is required for a simulation, and this body is *not* numerically propagated, its state is retrieved from this body's ephemeris (see :class:`~tudatpy.numerical_simulation.environment.Ephemeris`).
+*  **Ephemeris of a body**: if the translational state of a body is required for a simulation, and this body is *not* numerically propagated, its state is retrieved from this body's ephemeris (see :class:`~tudatpy.dynamics.environment.Ephemeris`).

 .. _translational_frame_origins: